 LIST OF CAREERS IN HIGH DEMAND IN KENYA

 Here is a list of careers in high demand you may wish to consider in Kenya:

-The Agricultural sector has been one of Kenya’s leading sectors from time immemorial.
-This leaves all Agricultural related careers in high demand in Kenya.
-Experts in crop science are highly Sought after because the country deals more on crop production.
-Agriculture has come to stay and professionals in this field will always be on high demand in Kenya all year round.
+The Agricultural sector has been one of Kenya’s leading sectors since time immemorial.
+This leaves all agricultural related careers in high demand in Kenya.
+Experts in crop science are highly sought after because the country focuses more on crop production.
+Agriculture has come to stay, and professionals in this field will always be in high demand in Kenya all year round.